taryncowart/oblique-strategies/README.md

 </br>

 ** When I started learning to code, one of the first programs I wrote was a command line version of _Oblique Strategies_. </br>
-(I wrote it in Ruby, and yes, it did contain some obscenely long methods, `$stdin.gets.chomp`, and `puts` many empty strings :D)
-This is a DRYer, prettier version.
+(I wrote it in Ruby, and yes, it did contain obscenely long methods, `$stdin.gets.chomp`, and `puts` many empty strings :D) This is a DRYer, prettier version.

 </br>